Wealth Power And Prestige Define A Social Class.

 Comprehensive Overview

 At its core, social class is a concept rooted in sociological theory, particularly the works of Karl Marx and Max Weber.
-Marx defined class primarily based on economic factors, specifically the relationship to the means of production.
+But marx defined class primarily based on economic factors, specifically the relationship to the means of production.
 He argued that society is divided into two main classes: the bourgeoisie, who own the means of production (factories, land, capital), and the proletariat, who sell their labor to the bourgeoisie.
 This economic disparity, according to Marx, creates inherent conflict and inequality.

 Power refers to the ability to influence or control the behavior of others, shape social policies, and access decision-making processes.
 Power can derive from various sources, including economic wealth, political office, social status, or expertise.
 Those with power often have the ability to maintain their privileged position and shape social structures in their favor.